-These photographs are a small excerpt of about 70 works which emerged from journeys to serveral cities in the winter 05/06, among them New York, Prague, and Venice.
+These photographs are a small excerpt of about 70 works which emerged from journeys to serveral cities, among them New York, Prague, and Venice.
 The whole cycle is called Dark Days - Venice, Prague, New York.
 Its topic is the isolation of the modern human beeing in today's big cities.
 The reality of the city inhabitants undergoes an estrangement by stylistic devices such as coarse grain, blur, camera shake, and multiple exposures.

-The selected images show scenes of crossroads in New York.
+The selected images show scenes of streets in Prague, Czech Republic.
 They have been taken from a large distance at night.
 The humans shown in the photographs are not visible in the negatives with the naked eye.
 Only an extreme enlargement makes them visible.